-According to International Monetary Fund ("IMF") report on January 25, 2022, in 2022, as interest rate rises after government fiscal stimulate fade and inflation impacts the consumer spending, the U.S. GDP is estimated to have a 4% growth which is slower than previous year.
-The Company specializes in the production of IC for digital image display products, touch, and product applications that are found in tablets, notebooks and LCD monitors.
-Our main customers assemble the products in Asia and distribute them around the world.
-The United States is the world's leading market for consumers' products, so the demand for consumer electronics products will be influenced by consumers' purchasing power.
+With the US Fed passing the interest rate policy in the fight against high inflation, the US economy entered a lower or zero growth in 2023; according to International Monetary Fund ("IMF") report on January 31, 2023, the U.S. GDP is estimated to have a 1.4% growth which is slower than the previous year.
+We specialize in the R&D and sales of ICs for the high-speed interface, touch, and display products that applications found in tablets, notebooks, and LCD monitors.
+Our major customers assemble the products in Asia and distribute them worldwide.
+The United States is one of the world's major consumer markets for electronic products, so the demand for consumer electronics products will be influenced by consumers' purchasing power.

-The US financial system has become a mature and complete financial body after long periods of evolving.
+The US financial system has become a mature and complete financial body after long evolving periods.
 Its currency market is the most developed currency market in the world, providing the most convenient platform for international financial transactions.
 The buying and selling of foreign currency in the United States is no longer restricted by foreign exchange controls, and the group's US operation has not encountered risks resulted from foreign exchange controls.
-With concerns to risks related to law and tax regulations, the group's US operation has not encountered any changes to the Company financials as a result of changes in law or tax regulations, but future changes in related laws or tax policies might have adverse effects on the Company financials.
-If investors would like to more understand the impact to the operation of the Company and the impact to the investors under the detailed rules and restrictions provided by the US laws and regulations and common laws, we suggest investors should consult the professional advisors.
+With concerns to risks related to law and tax regulations, the group's US operation has not encountered any changes to the Company financials due to changes in law or tax regulations.
+Still, future changes in related laws or tax policies might adversely affect the Company's financials.
+If investors would like to understand the impact to the operation of the Company and the impact on the investors under the detailed rules and restrictions provided by the US laws and regulations and common laws, we suggest investors should consult professional advisors.